 A common sign that a person hoards animals is found in that individual’s refusal to permit others into his or her residence.
 The hoarder will make a myriad of seemingly reasonable excuses, all of which fall short of the reality of what is really going on at the property.

 Finally, an animal hoarder is more than likely to withdraw from others as the situation becomes more overwhelming at the residence.
 Not all hoarders start off isolating themselves.
-However, as the number of animals increase, the associate problems mount, a hoarder becomes truly overwhelmed and lacks the emotional ability to interact or socialize with others.
+However, as the number of animals increases, the associated problems mount, a hoarder becomes truly overwhelmed and lacks the emotional ability to interact or socialize with others.